Rajesh Kumar (actor)

-Rajesh Kumar (born 20 January 1975) is an Indian actor and producer, best known for his roles in Indian television shows such as Baa Bahoo Aur Baby and Sarabhai vs Sarabhai.
+Rajesh Kumar is an Indian actor and producer, best known for his roles in Indian television shows such as Baa Bahoo Aur Baby and Sarabhai vs Sarabhai.
 Rajesh is an alumnus of Hindu College, University of Delhi.
-He was last seen in the role of Gagan Rastogi in the second season of the Netflix series Kota Factory.
+He quit acting and at the age of 41, he took up farming as a profession as, according to him, that served for the greater purpose for life.
+He has since returned to acting.

 Personal life

 Rajesh Kumar resides in Mumbai with his family.
 His ancestral home is in Gaya District, Bihar.
 He married Madhavi Chopra in 2004.